 Although balancing a budget is never easy, many are facing even more difficult choices as jobs are being lost across the country.
 Yet those who find themselves in difficult situations like this are still making the decision to invest in people and not give up on their relationships.

-, in Christianity Today talks about one widow’s decision to continue sponsoring three Compassion-assisted children in these difficult financial times.
+This article, The Not-for-Profit Surge, in Christianity Today talks about one widow’s decision to continue sponsoring three Compassion-assisted children in these difficult financial times.
 It also talks about how even in tough times, Compassion is doing better than most people would expect.
 Praise God.